-Located in the heart of the Aegean Sea in Greece, Milos is a small volcanic island that has been blessed with impossibly blue waters, stunning landscapes and a unique coastline.
+Located in the heart of the Aegean Sea in Greece, Milos is a small volcanic island blessed with impossibly blue waters, stunning landscapes and unique beaches.

 Disclosure: This article contains affiliate links from which I may make a commission at no additional cost to you if you make a purchase.

-The turquoise water, green vegetation and orange rocks of Firiplaka Beach in Milos island, Greece
+A bay with turquoise water, surrounded by green vegetation and orange mountains at Firiplaka Beach

 Best things to do in Milos, Greece: